Top Projects That Will Reshape Boston

 “74M is a precedent-setting development for Greystar’s burgeoning life sciences platform that will bring new research capacity to the innovation cluster taking form in the Assembly Square district,” said Gary Kerr, managing director at Greystar.
 “This purpose-built project will leverage the tremendous life sciences workforce currently residing in Somerville and deliver public realm improvements that will enhance the connectivity of Assembly to its surrounding neighborhoods for the broader community.”

-Located at 74 Middlesex Ave., adjacent to Kendall Square and at the edge of the Assembly Square master development, the upcoming property will provide access to both train and bike routes, as well as Interstate 93.
+Located at 74 Middlesex Ave., adjacent to Kendall Square and at the edge of the Assembly Square master development, the upcoming property will have access to both train and bike routes, as well as Interstate 93.

 6. Longwood Place